How To Win Your Wife Back After Hurting Her

 Be physically present in non-sexual ways

 Make her feel known again.
 Ask her about her dreams, fears, frustrations—relearn the emotional map of her inner world.
+At the same time, focus on developing your own life and interests, as having a fulfilling life outside the relationship can make you more attractive and interesting to your partner.

 Step 9: Seek Professional Support (Together or Individually)